FoxSecIntel/time-analysis/README.md

 # Easily Finding the Time Anywhere in the World with Bash

 As a Linux Terminal user who often communicates with people in different time zones, I need a way to check the time without disturbing anyone or switching to a desktop application.
+This script solves that problem !

-The timezone information files used by tzset(3) are typically found under a directory with a name like /usr/share/zoneinfo
+FYI - The timezone information files used by tzset(3) are typically found under a directory with a name like /usr/share/zoneinfo